Benford's law: Price digit analysis

 Researchers have used Benford's law to detect psychological pricing patterns, in a Europe-wide study in consumer product prices before and after euro was introduced in 2002.
 The idea was that, without psychological pricing, the first two or three digits of price of items should follow Benford's law.
 Consequently, if the distribution of digits deviates from Benford's law (such as having a lot of 9's), it means merchants may have used psychological pricing.

 When the euro replaced local currencies in 2002, for a brief period of time, the price of goods in euro was simply converted from the price of goods in local currencies before the replacement.
 As it is essentially impossible to use psychological pricing simultaneously on both price-in-euro and price-in-local-currency, during the transition period, psychological pricing would be disrupted even if it used to be present.
 It can only be re-established once consumers have gotten used to prices in a single currency again, this time in euro.

 As the researchers expected, the distribution of first price digit followed Benford's law, but the distribution of the second and third digits deviated significantly from Benford's law before the introduction, then deviated less during the introduction, then deviated more again after the introduction.

 Genome data

 The number of open reading frames and their relationship to genome size differs between eukaryotes and prokaryotes with the former showing a log-linear relationship and the latter a linear relationship.
 Benford's law has been used to test this observation with an excellent fit to the data in both cases.

 Scientific fraud detection

 A test of regression coefficients in published papers showed agreement with Benford's law.
 As a comparison group subjects were asked to fabricate statistical estimates.
 The fabricated results conformed to Benford's law on first digits, but failed to obey Benford's law on second digits.

-Academic publishing networks

-Testing the number of published scientific papers of all registered researchers in Slovenia's national database was shown to strongly conform to Benford's law.
-Moreover, the authors were grouped by scientific field, and tests indicate natural sciences exhibit greater conformity than social sciences.

-Ecological application

-A 2025 PLOS ONE journal article argues Benford probability distribution of species in certain ecological systems can detect impending transitions of the system.